What are the facts?

 Lab vs. Field: Realistic studies and real-life experience demonstrate pesticides and bees co-exist

-At least two other recent field-type studies led by scientists sharply critical of the use of neonics support these findings.
-The studies aimed to document ever more subtle sub-lethal effects on either honey bees or bumble bees foraging in neonic treated crops, including learning, navigation and motor function impairments in individual bees.
+At least two other recent field-type studies led by scientists known for their sharp criticism of the use of neonics support these findings.
+Their studies aimed to document ever more subtle sub-lethal effects on either honeybees or bumble bees foraging in neonic treated crops, including learning, navigation and motor function impairments in individual bees.
 But both studies also reported no observable adverse effects at the colony level to field-realistic neonic exposure.

-These field study findings have been reinforced by at least four reviews of the scientific literature–by J.S.
-Cresswell et al. (2011); Randy Oliver (2012); Ann Fairbrother et al. (2014. and Carreck & Ratnieks (2014)–all concluding that neonics are unlikely to be responsible for the health challenges plaguing managed bee populations in recent years.
-The conclusions have been further reinforced by the 2015 University of Maryland/USDA study on the effects of one nemonic pesticide, imidacloprid, on honeybee colony health.
-That study found negligible effects on colony health from the most likely high range field-relevant neonic exposures encountered by bees in seed-treated crops–again indicating that neonics are unlikely to be a significant cause of bee colony losses.
+These field study findings have been reinforced by at least four reviews of the scientific literature—by J.S.
+Cresswell et al. (2011); Randy Oliver (2012); Ann Fairbrother et al. (2014. and Carreck & Ratnieks (2014)—each concluding that neonics are unlikely to be responsible for the health challenges plaguing managed bee populations in recent years.
+The conclusions were further reinforced by the 2015 University of Maryland/USDA study on the effects of one nenonic pesticide, imidacloprid, on honeybee colony health.
+That study found negligible effects on colony health from the most likely high range field-relevant neonic exposures encountered by bees in seed-treated crops—again indicating that neonics are unlikely to be a significant cause of bee colony losses.

 Real world experience coincides with large-scale field study results.
-In Australia–aside from Antarctica, it’s Earth’s last varroa-free continent–the government’s authoritative report confirmed that honeybees are thriving despite the widespread and increasing use of neonics in agriculture.
+Aside from Antarctica, Australia is Earth’s last varroa-free continent.
+A government report has confirmed that honeybees are thriving despite the widespread and increasing use of neonics in agriculture.
 In western Canada, honeybees are thriving despite annually pollinating Canada’s 19 million acres of 100 percent neonic-treated canola.

 As the “bee-pocalypse” narrative has run up against reports of stable, recovering or even rising honeybee populations, advocacy environmentalists have upped the ante, branding neonics the new DDT and claiming that they are responsible for widespread ecological collapse.
 The cited foundation for this claim is largely the work of the European IUCN Task Force on Systemic Pesticides.
 It helped spawn two congressional letters to the EPA—one signed by 60 members of the House, the other by 10 Senators–that prominently cited IUCN findings among the reasons for an immediate ban on neonics.